amor71/LiuAlgoTrader/docs/source/Off-market.rst

-While the `trader` application is used for real-time calculations, the `market_miner` application is intended for off-market, batch calculations and data collections.
+While the `trader` application is used for real-time calculations, the `market_miner` application is intended for off-market batch calculations and data collections.

 The `market_miner` application is configured by the `miner.toml` configuration file.
-Quite similarly to how the trader application is configured by the `tradeplan.toml` TOML configuration file.
+Quite similar to how the trader application is configured by `tradeplan.toml` configuration file.

-An example `miner.toml` file:
+An example of `miner.toml` file:

 .. literalinclude:: ../../examples/miner.toml
   :language: python